weiserlab/ambuj/index.md

 ## Research Themes

-Before I became an academic, I was a software engineer working at [NXP Semiconductors](http://nxp.com).
+Before I became an academic, I was a software engineer at [NXP Semiconductors](http://nxp.com).
 Thus, I am an engineer and an experimental computer scientist.
 The majority of the projects I work on are application-driven.
 Generally, they fall under these themes.

 * **Bridging digital world with physical world:**

-* **Factories of the future:**
+* **Large scale data collection and analysis:**

+### Applications

 ## Projects